saabgeek04/SystemsSAC/journal/PAYLOAD.md

 <img src='../media/clampdemo1.png'>

-I designed the inital clamps whilst on a plane to western australia, and all they really do is grab the payload and pull it down.
+I designed the initial clamps whilst on a plane to western australia, and all they really do is grab the payload and pull it down.
 They were very simple clamps but they worked, somewhat.
-I was sitting next to my dad on the plane, so him and I discussed the clamps and their shape quite a bit, and we started focusing on shape optimisation.
+I was sitting next to my dad on the plane, so him and I discussed the clamps and their shape quite a bit, and we started focusing on shape optimization.

-With my dads reccomendation I removed as much excess material as possible to create the most barebones clamp possible, then I can make it look pretty once I know all the design constraints.
+With my dads recommendation I removed as much excess material as possible to create the most barebones clamp possible, then I can make it look pretty once I know all the design constraints.
 Using a stress test we can see that there is not much, if not very little wasted material.

 <img src='../media/Barebones Stresstest.png'>